 What is Beaver Computational Thinking ?

-The Beaver Computational thinking is part of the international Bebras initiative to introduce Computational Thinking to school students.
+The Beaver Computational Thinking Competition is part of the international Bebras initiative to introduce Computational Thinking to school students.

 Bebras (which means “Beaver” in the Lithuanian language) has been held in more than 36 countries across the globe for more than 10 years.
-This will be the first Beaver competition held in Malaysia and South East Asia!
+This will be the third Beaver competition held in Malaysia!

 What is Computational Thinking?